 How good does it look?

-Nissan Qashqai brings a new nose, with a sharp bumper, gloss black or silver grille and fresh new headlamps.
+A refreshed Nissan Qashqai brings a new nose, with a sharp bumper, gloss black or silver grille and fresh new headlamps.
 At the rear, semi-opaque LED tail lights bring it up to date and all versions ride on 16, 17 or 18-inch alloy wheels for an aggressive, sporty stance.

 What's the interior like?